arcalot/arcalot-round-table/art-decisions/proposals/2023-03-14-expression-expansion.md

 - Make subexpressions default within map access since it is unintuitive as-is, removing the old () syntax.
 Moving from `map[(sub-expression)]` to `map[sub-expression]`
 - Add functions.
 Would be added as a root item, and therefore would work where subexpressions are supported.
 That would also make it so an expression can be exclusively a function call.
 The functions will be strongly typed, with a standardized interface for their inputs and outputs, allowing type verification.
 - Add binary comparison operators.
 This would need to be another root item.
 This would be simple. `expression ==|!=|<|>|<=|>= expression`.
 Types must match, or else there will be a type error.
 - Mathematical expressions.
-These would be simple binary mathematical operators, with the potential for parhenthases for ordering changes.
+These would be simple binary mathematical operators, with the potential for parentheses for ordering changes.
 Will be strongly typed.

 Detailed issues for proposed changes:
 - [Functions](https://github.com/arcalot/arcaflow-expressions/issues/1)